 Battery: 5-day battery life with normal use after a 3-hour charge

 In-home range: n/a, cellular

 LifeStation Cancellation and Refund Policy

 LifeStation offers a 30-day money back guarantee, regardless of the monthly payment plan.
 LifeStation has no cancellation fees.
-An account is considered cancelled and closed once the system is returned to LifeStation.
-Please note an account cannot be canceled until the system is in LifeStation's possession.
-If cancelling within 90 days, an annual-paying customer is entitled to a prorated refund.
+An account is considered canceled and closed once the system is returned to LifeStation.
+Please note an account cannot be canceled until the system is in LifeStation’s possession.
+If canceling within 90 days, an annual-paying customer is entitled to a prorated refund.

 LifeStation has been serving customers since 1977.
 As a long-time provider of personal emergency response systems, they have seen many changes in the delivery and technology that goes into keeping their customers safe.
 We are glad to see LifeStation keeping up with the latest technology and continually looking for ways to improve the customer experience.
 We recommend LifeStation as a medical alert provider and will continue to report on customer feedback, as well as new products/services in the future.

 Have you used LifeStation to keep your loved one safe?
 Let us know in the comments below.